keegduerr-cpu/Capital-One-Complaints-Experience-Notification-Strategy-ML-Prioritization-Overview/README.md

 - Design decisions begin with the customer.
 Internally we track time, throughput, and cost; customers experience delight, clarity, and pain.
 I anchor every choice to the customer POV.
 - Hold the vision steady; flex the details.
 Ship, learn, and iterate rather than stall in indecision.
 - Prioritize ruthlessly.
-Value clarity—and bring even disappointed stakeholders along with the strategy.
+Value clarity and bring even disappointed stakeholders along with the strategy.

 ## Context: Why Complaints Matter